Lee Ji-hoon (entertainer)

-Lee Jee-hoon (born March 27, 1979) is a South Korean singer and actor.
+Lee Ji-hoon (born March 27, 1979) is a South Korean singer and actor.

 Career

 Lee made his debut on October 15, 1996, while he was still in high school, with the single "Why the Heaven".
 He had not been able to release a solo album since his 4 album released in February 2001.
 Instead of performing on stage as a solo singer, he and Kangta formed a project group called the "S" with their close singer friend, Shin Hye-sung.

 In May 2004, Lee released a new album as a solo vocalist.
 The title song of the new album was "Trinity", a ballad sung with a shouting-like singing style.
 Female vocalist Lee Soo-young and Shin Hye-sung, a member of Shinhwa, participated in the new album by Lee.